ANUSA Legal Service Charter

 How we can help

 Legal advice is our primary service.
-Our legal advice is focussed on understanding your goals and needs and providing you with the information and knowledge you need to design and implement strategy to address a legal problem you have experienced.
+Our legal advice is focussed on understanding your goals and needs and providing you with the information and knowledge you need to design and implement a strategy or options to address a legal problem you have experienced.
 Unless otherwise agreed with our lawyers, the legal service is limited to legal advice provision.
-Normally advice is provided in one legal advice session, but your clients are generally welcome to book in for further advice if needed.
+Normally advice is provided in one legal advice session, but students are generally welcome to book in for another appointment if needed.

 • Case work services (e.g. writing a letter on your behalf or negotiating with another party to assist you in resolving a legal dispute)

-• Document review (e.g. review of draft applications of draft contracts you provide to us)
+• Document review (e.g. review of draft applications or draft contracts you provide to us)

-• Representational services (i.e. acting on your behalf in a legal dispute).
+• Representational services (acting on your behalf in a legal dispute).

 Areas We Can’t Help With

-We cannot assist with issues relating to family law, wills and probate, transactions for the sale or purchase of land and some other issues.
-Our lawyers or staff will let you know if we cannot assist.
+We cannot assist with issues relating to family law, wills and probate, transactions for the sale or purchase of land and some other issues where we do not have expertise.
+Our lawyers or staff will let you know if we can’t assist.

 Referral Support